 One of the curious footnotes of the Patriot War is the makeup of the militia.
-It included an all-black company, with Rev. Josiah Henson, 48, as captain.
+It included an all-black company, with Rev. Josiah Henson, 48, as the senior black officer.
 Like many, he was an escaped American slave.
 Canada gave the black militiamen freedom and the opportunities available to free men, and they were grateful.

 Henson (June 15, 1789-May 5, 1883) was born into slavery in Maryland.
 Over the years, he witnessed his father brutalized and all of his family, except his mother, sold off.